zeldi/angular-openshift/README.md

-## Creating and Deploying Angular Apps on Openshift
+# Creating and Deploying Angular Apps on Openshift

+## Scope
+I wanted to create a demo angular app to work on k8s, and OpenShift.

 #### 1. Create Sample Angular-App